-Effective December 1st, 2013 we have instituted a $2.00 per passenger fee with 100% of money raised going to support two distinct important project directly related to the sustainability of the southern resident killer whales:
+Effective December 1st, 2013 we have instituted a $2.00 per passenger fee with 100% of money raised going to support two distinct important projects directly related to the sustainability of the southern resident killer whales.

-- The Center for Whale Research, 2013: RESEARCH THE WHALES!!
-Today our mission remains the same: to conduct benign studies of regional killer whales (orcas) for the purpose of conserving populations and informing both the government and the public of their ecosystem needs.
+The Center for Whale Research, 2013: RESEARCH THE WHALES!
+Today, our mission remains the same: to conduct benign studies of regional killer whales for the purpose of conserving populations and informing both the government and the public of their ecosystem needs.
 CWR is a non-profit [IRS 501(c)(3)] corporation registered with the Attorney General in Washington State.
 CWR funding historically has come from government contracts, other non-profit organizations, and charitable public contributions.
 Like many organizations these days, CWR is faced with government funding cutbacks.
 As our funding from government agencies declines each year, we must look to the public for more support.
 In 2013, we face dramatic reductions in our funding.
-This change may seriously effect our ability to monitor and protect not only the endangered Southern Resident Killer Whales, but all killer whales in this area.
+This change may seriously effect our ability to monitor and protect not only the endangered southern resident killer whales, but all killer whales in this area.
 We need your support, now more than ever.

 Our 1% contribution is split between:

-Eagle Wing Tours will continue to support 1% For the Planet and expect to increase our annual contribution based on revenue growth with your support.
-Thank You:))
+Eagle Wing Tours will continue to support 1% For the Planet and in conjunction with the Wild 4 Whales sustainability fee, we expect to increase our annual contribution based on revenue growth with your support.
+Thank you!

 TOTAL Previous years donations